souzatharsis/podcastfy/usage/how-to.md

 By default, shortform podcasts (default configuration) generate audio of about 2-5 minutes while longform podcasts may reach 20-30 minutes.

-Users may adjust lonform podcast length by setting the following parameters in your customization params (see later section "Conversation Customization"):
+Users may adjust lonform podcast length by setting the following parameters in your customization params (conversation_config.yaml):
 - `max_num_chunks` (default: 7): Sets maximum number of rounds of discussions.
 - `min_chunk_size` (default: 600): Sets minimum number of characters to generate a round of discussion.